redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

       createdAt: '2020-01-02T12:34:56Z',
     }

-    const { container } = render(<Comment comment={comment} />)

     expect(screen.getByText(comment.name)).toBeInTheDocument()
     expect(screen.getByText(comment.body)).toBeInTheDocument()

-    expect(
-      container.querySelector(`time[datetime="${comment.createdAt}"]`)
-    ).toBeInTheDocument()
+    const dateExpect = screen.getByText('2 January 2020')
+    expect(dateExpect).toBeInTheDocument()
+    expect(dateElement.nodeName).toEqual('TIME')
+    expect(dateExpect).toHaveAttribute('datetime', comment.createdAt)
   })
 })

 ```

-We have do something slightly different to check that there's a `<time>` tag with a `datetime` attribute as the helpers on `screen` only have a [limited set](https://testing-library.com/docs/dom-testing-library/api-queries#queries) of checks you can do compared to rendering to `container` where you can query for whatever you want.

-> Notice that we didn't test for the formatted date output.
-That would require putting the formula for formatting in the test as well, and now the code and the test are doing the exact same thing, and if you change one you have to change the other.
-Having this duplication provides no apparent benefit and just makes the test brittle.
-According to the HTML5 spec the `<time>` tag "may include the `datetime` attribute to translate dates into machine-readable format" which is exactly what the ISO8601 Datetime format is for.
-It's a good bet we won't have to change the datetime representation here, so we test for that instead.
+Here we're testing for both elements of the output `createdAt` timestamp: the actual text that's output (similar to how we tested for a blog post's truncated body) but also that the element that wraps that text is a `<time>` tag and that it contains a `datetime` attribute with the raw value of `comment.createdAt`.
+This might seem like overkill but the point of the `datetime` attribute is to provide a machine-readable timestamp that the browser could (theoretically) hook into and do stuff with.
+This makes sure that we preseve that ability!

+> **What happens if we change the formatted output of the timestamp?
+Wouldn't we have to change the test?**
 >
-> One alternative approach could be to move the formatting formula into a function that you can export from the Comment component.
+> Yes, just like we'd have to change the truncation text if we changed the length of the truncation.
+One alternative approach to testing for the formatted output could be to move the date formatting formula into a function that you can export from the Comment component.
 Then you can import that in your test and use it to check the formatted output.
 Now if you change the formula the test keeps passing because it's sharing the function with Comment.

 ## Multiple Comments